Purpose: The Museums Count survey will provide information about collections, programs, services, visitations, and financial information of museums.

-Research Design: IMLS will begin consultation with stakeholders on the study design, sampling approach and frequency of collection in the Fall of 2014.
+Research Design: IMLS will begin consultation with stakeholders on the study design, sampling approach and frequency of collection in the Spring of 2015.
 The Museums Count survey instrument (PDF link, 345KB), developed in consultation with AAM and White Oak Institute, will be reviewed in light of the new International Standards Organization guidance for museum statistics (ISO/TC46/ SC8/ WG11).
 IMLS will seek assistance for survey administration from a cooperator or contractor in FY2015.

 Methods: The data will be collected over the Internet via a Web based reporting system.

 Use: These collected data will be designed to be used by the useful to the museum sector, policymakers at the federal, state, and local levels, the American Alliance of Museums and its members or customers, museum and public policy researchers, the public, journalists, and others.